mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-gaussian.md

 $$ s = \sqrt{\frac{\sum_{i=1}^N (x_i - \overline{x})^2}{N-1} } $$

+In oversimplified terms means the variance is the absolute of the mean deviation from the mean for each observation.
+Does that make sense?
+I say it's an oversimplification, because I'm ignoring the part of the degrees of freedom here.
+I'll keep on ignoring it because I consider it our of scope for this tutorial.

 But luckily this can easily done done with the R formula _var_:
 ```r
 var(chickwts$weight)